EDusik/ignite-react/module-01/github-explorer/README.md

 # Module 01
 ## GitHub Explorer

-Application to show the list of repositories of a GitHub user.\
+Simple React application to show the list of repositories of a GitHub user..\
 Application developed from scratch.

 ## Preview